+NOTE: More information on the admissibility of evidence is presented in Module 4.

+standard of proof; and

-1 2 NOT E: More information on the admissibility of evidence is presented in Module 4.
-3 4 5 6 7 8 Whe ficiency of Evidence en applied to evidence, the term "sufficient" is a test of adequacy.
-See Rule 12D-7(6), F.A.C.
-9 10 11 12 icient evidence is admitted evidence that has enough overall weight, in terms of vance and credibility, to legally justify a particular conclusion.
-See Rule 12D-9.027(6), C. 13 14 15 16 17 "Suf weig Tibb Florida Supreme Court stated the following regarding sufficient evidence: ficiency is a test of adequacy.
-Sufficient evidence is such evidence, in character, ght, or amount, as will legally justify the judicial or official action demanded."
-See s v.
+When applied to evidence, the term "sufficient" is a test of adequacy.
+See Rule 12D-9.027(6), F.A.C.

+Sufficient evidence is admitted evidence that has enough overall weight, in terms of relevance and credibility, to legally justify a particular conclusion.
+See Rule 12D-9.027(6), F.A.C.

+The Florida Supreme Court stated the following regarding sufficient evidence: "Sufficiency is a test of adequacy.
+Sufficient evidence is such evidence, in character, weight, or amount, as will legally justify the judicial or official action demanded."
+See Tibbs v.
 State, 397 So.2d 1120 (Fla.
 1981).
 Also, see Moore v.
 State, 800 So.2d 747 (Fla.
-5th 2001).
-19 20 21 22 A particular conclusion is justified when the overall weight of the admitted evidence meets the standard of proof that applies to the issue under consideration.
-See Rule 12D 9.027(6), F.A.C.
-23 24 25 26 27 whe evid Board or special magistrate must consider the admitted evidence and determine ther it is sufficiently relevant and credible to reach the "preponderance of the ence" standard of proof explained previously.
-See Rules 12D-9.025(1)(d), 12D-7(5), and 12D-9.027(6), F.A.C.
-28 29 30 31 Rule 12D-9.027(6), F.A.C., states the following in pertinent part: "In determining whether the admitted evidence is sufficient for a particular issue under consideration, the board or special magistrate shall: 32 33 34 (a) Consider the relevance and credibility of the admitted evidence as a whole, regardless of which party presented the evidence; 35 36 (b) Determine the relevance and credibility, or overall weight, of the evidence; 37 38 (c) Compare the overall weight of the evidence to the standard of proof; 39 40 41 (d) Determine whether the overall weight of the evidence is sufficient to reach the standard of proof; and 42 43 44 (e) Produce a conclusion of law based on the determination of whether the overall weight of the evidence has reached the standard of proof."
-45 46 For administrative reviews of denials of exemptions and classifications, "relevant evidence" is evidence that is reasonably related, directly or indirectly, to the statutory criteria that apply to the petitioned property or the property owner, as applicable.
+5th DCA 2001).

+A particular conclusion is justified when the overall weight of the admitted evidence meets the standard of proof that applies to the issue under consideration.
+See Rule 12D-9.027(6), F.A.C.

+The Board or special magistrate must consider the admitted evidence and determine whether it is sufficiently relevant and credible to reach the "preponderance of the evidence" standard of proof explained previously.
+See Rules 12D-9.025(1)(d), 12D-9.027(5), and 12D-9.027(6), F.A.C.

+Rule 12D-9.027(6), F.A.C., states the following in pertinent part: "In determining whether the admitted evidence is sufficient for a particular issue under consideration, the board or special magistrate shall:

+(a) Consider the relevance and credibility of the admitted evidence as a whole, regardless of which party presented the evidence;

+(b) Determine the relevance and credibility, or overall weight, of the evidence;

+(c) Compare the overall weight of the evidence to the standard of proof;

+(d) Determine whether the overall weight of the evidence is sufficient to reach the criteria that apply to the petitioned property or the property owner, as applicable.
 See Rule 12D-9.025(2)(b), F.A.C.

+42 (e) Produce a conclusion of law based on the determination of whether the overall weight of the evidence has reached the standard of proof."

+For administrative reviews of denials of exemptions and classifications, "relevant evidence" is evidence that is reasonably related, directly or indirectly, to the statutory